Image Statistics Predict the Sensitivity of Perceptual Quality Metrics

-We explore simple interpretable models and how probability surrogates can be combined in order to predict perceptual sensitivity.
-In order to do so, we fit a random forest regressor~\cite{breiman2001random}, with the probability surrogates and polynomial combinations with order 2, and optimise the regressor to predict the perceptual sensitivity.
-The inverse probability for both original and noisy images is also included.
-Regression trees are convenient for this task since it is easy to analyse the relevance of each feature and compare between models trained on different perceptual sensitivities.
-Feature importances are normalised so that they sum to $1$ for each model for easy comparison.
-We use a held out test set of 30\% dataset in order to calculate correlations between predicted and ground truth.
-Figure \ref{fig:regres_tree} shows the 6 probability surrogates with the most importance across perceptual distances and their relevant importance for each IQM, and the Pearson (Spearman) correlation that indicates how good the model is at predicting perceptual sensitivity.
-The average Pearson correlation is 0.85, this can be compared with models proposed in Section~\ref{sec:func_form}.
-It can be seen that $log(p(\tilde{\x}))$ is by far the most important which agrees with what was found in the mutual information analysis (sec.~\ref{sec:MI}).
-It has been suggested that the derivative of the log-likelihood should be important, given those modifications in the slope of the distribution imply label change and the score-matching objective makes use of the gradient~\cite{Vincent11}.
-However, we find that the derivative has low shared mutual information and low feature influence.
+Feature importances for the 6 probabilistic factors, according to a random forrest regressor trained to predict the perceptual sensitivity of the distances, can be found in the supplementary material.
+The Pearson (Spearman) correlations indicate how good the regression models are at predicting sensitivity. $\log(p(\tilde{\x}))$ is the most important factor, which agrees with the information theoretic analysis (Sec.~\ref{sec:MI}).
+It has been suggested that the derivative of the log-likelihood is important in learning representations~\cite{bengio2013} since modifications in the slope of the distribution imply label change and the score-matching objective makes use of the gradient.
+However, we find that this derivative has low mutual information with human sensitivity and low influence in the regression.